Definition of chase:

 Chase as a boy's name is pronounced chayce.
 It is of English and Old French origin, and the meaning of Chase is "huntsman".
 Surname, and originally a nickname for a huntsman.
 Painter William Merritt Chase.

-Chess, Chas, Chaz, Chazz.
+- Chess, Chas, Chaz, Chazz.

-Chayse, Chace, Chasen, Chayce.
+- Chayse, Chace, Chasen, Chayce.

-Examples of usage:
+Examples of usage for chase: